Poinsettia Care

-The interesting thing about the Poinsettia flowers is that the flower itself is very small and insignificant.
+The interesting thing about the Poinsettias is that the flower itself is very small and insignificant.
 The colored leaves are not really part of the flowers.
 These bracts are produced way before the actual flowers open and are still there once the flowers have finished.

 An important part of Poinsettia care is the spot you choose for your plants.
-They need a bright place out of direct sunlight that is not too warm (around 64 degrees F is ideal).
-They also don't like a drafty place.
+They need a bright place out of direct sunlight that is not too warm (around 64°F/17°C is ideal).
+They also don't like drafts.

 A lot of people think that growing Poinsettias is difficult.
 It is not!
 The mistake a lot of people make is that they over-water their plants!
 Don't keep Poinsettias constantly wet or let them sit in water for a long time.
 They will drop their leaves and die because they start rotting.
 Instead keep them fairly dry.
 I only water them when they start to curl in their leaves.